sandflysecurity/sandfly-entropyscan/README.md

 * Written in Golang and is portable across multiple architectures with no modifications.
 * Standalone binary requires no dependencies and can be used instanly without loading any libraries on suspect machines.
-* Not affected by ld_preload style rootkits that are cloaking files.
+* Not affected by LD_PRELOAD style rootkits that are cloaking files.
 * Built-in PID busting to find hidden/cloaked processes from certain types of Loadable Kernel Module (LKM) rootkits.
 * Generates entropy and also MD5, SHA1, SHA256 and SHA512 hash values of files.
 * Can be used in scanning scripts to find problems automatically.